-- In principle, any of these systems can be mounted to a vehicle or towing platform with a bit of engineering creativity if not built as such.
+35 In principle, any of these systems can be mounted to a vehicle or towing platform with a bit of engineering creativity if not built as such.
 Towing a magnetic system, whether total field or gradient, has obvious advantages to acquisition speed and ease.
-No longer limited to walking speed, spatial coverage of an area of interest can be expanded dramatically in areas accessible by vehicle.
-However, careful calculation and removal of the self-gradients from the vehicle are required. - We have developed a new vector magnetic gradiometer array (tMag) designed for near-surface geologic, environmental, and engineering applications to complement the existing, available instruments.
-The tMag system strives to provide efficient and high-resolution mapping of magnetic field and gradient data from a towed platform: tens of hectares a day at 50cm line spacing with a noise floor of approximately 8nT/m while moving. - The tMag design differs from many other systems in two critical ways; first, the system was designed from the start to be towed rather than modified for vehicle mounting, and second it utilises commercially-available fluxgate vector magnetometers rather than total field.
-Additionally, the sensors have a high sample rate.
-These features coupled with completely custom acquisition and processing software allow for a flexibility not generally available in commercial systems. - By designing the platform from the start to be towed, we had the ability to move the majority of the electronics over 10 m away from the sensors, significantly reducing bias noise.
+No longer limited to walking speed, spatial coverage of an area of interest can be expanded dramatically.
+However, careful calculation and removal of the self-gradients from the vehicle are required.

+We have developed a new vector magnetic gradiometer array (tMag) designed for near-surface geologic, environmental, and

+40 engineering applications to complement the existing, available instruments.
+The tMag system strives to provide efficient and high-resolution mapping of magnetic field and gradient data from a towed platform: tens of hectares a day at 50cm line spacing with a low noise floor, approximately 8nT/m.

+The tMag design differs from other systems in two critical ways; first, the system was designed to be towed rather than modified for vehicle mounting, and second it utilises fluxgate vector magnetometers rather than total field.
+Additionally, the

+- 45 sensors have a high sample rate and low noise.
+These features coupled with completely custom acquisition and processing software allow for a flexibility not generally available in commercial systems.
+By designing the platform from the start to be towed, we had the ability to move the majority of the electronics over 10 m away from the sensors, significantly reducing bias noise.
 Being towed also allows flexibility in the towing vehicle, as a modular part of the whole system, requiring only a tow hitch and no special modifications.
-Smaller and more nimble vehicles, such as an all-terrain vehicle (ATV), improve site access and create a smaller magnetic footprint. - Utilising vector magnetic sensors looks forward to the construction of the full gradient tensor (all spatial derivatives of the magnetic field), while still providing the standard data components available in other systems.
-The derivatives provide additional data component maps for direct interpretation that highlight different features, such as edges, as well as increasing the data available for inversions and other interpretation techniques. - We describe the tMag system design and data workflow scheme.
+Smaller and more nimble vehicles, - 50 such as an all-terrain vehicle (ATV), improve site access and create a smaller magnetic footprint.
+Utilising vector magnetic sensors looks forward to the construction of the full gradient tensor (all spatial derivatives of the magnetic field), while still providing the standard data components available in other systems.
+The derivatives provide additional data component maps for direct interpretation that highlight different features, such as edges, as well as increasing the data available for inversions and other interpretation techniques. - 55 We describe the tMag system design and data workflow scheme.
 Specifically, we discuss design specifications, as well as discuss optimal acquisition parameters.
 We then discuss all aspects of the workflow, from system calibration through data processing, including looking forward to accurate construction of the full tensor gradient.
 We present a successful archaeological mapping example from Ørregård, Denmark to demonstrate the system capabilities.

-60 2 The tMag system
+2 The tMag system

-We designed the tMag system to utilize the capabilities of a vector magnetic array to potentially construct all components of the magnetic gradient tensor, while keeping the noise levels from system electronics, the towing platform, and motion/orientation as low as possible.
-A key performance indicator was to reliably identify anomalies down to 8 nT/m total vertical gradient amplitudes from a towed platform based on specific anomalies we expected to encounter and a 20 km/h driving speed.
+60 We designed the tMag system to utilize the capabilities of a vector magnetic array to potentially construct all components of the magnetic gradient tensor, while keeping the noise levels from system electronics, the towing platform, and motion/orientation as low as possible.
+A key performance indicator was to reliably identify anomalies down to 8 nT/m total vertical gradient amplitudes from a towed platform.
 In addition, we desired efficient mapping, with the goal of several tens of hectares mapped per day at full coverage, i.e., no gaps between lines.
 We achieved these goals through a detailed engineering system design, particular attention to noise sources, and with careful calibration and data processing techniques.
+65 customized data logging platform.
+Figure 1a shows the physical configuration of the system, with Fig. 1b showing a systems 70 collaboration diagram.